 When should you consult an orthopedagogue?

-Whatever the learner's intellectual or cognitive profile, functioning or diagnosis, a CERC orthopedagogue can meet his or her needs:
+Regardless of a learner’s intellectual or cognitive profile, learning style, or diagnosis, a remedial educator in private practice can meet their needs:

 What type of assessment for your child?